0x416c616e/2d_game_redo/README.md

 The map is 1280x800, with 80x80 pixel tiles.
 It has a tile-based movement system.
 That means it's 16x10 tiles on the screen.

+All you need in order to run this program is Java.
+But this game itself has two dependencies (aside from Java, that is): OpenJFX and the Apache Commons IO library.
+However, it contains both of those dependencies within it, so there is no need to install them separately.

 ### Creating JAR when working on this project

 See my repo about the JavaFX 15 template for more info.